How To Create a Competitive Analysis

 - Google the name and the feature.
 One intern completed most of his part of a large matrix almost twice as fast as the other (very good) intern–by constantly Googling, rather than manually looking.

-- When using Google, use the name (product name) and search terms like “reviews, compare, matrix” etc. You can also use the company name with the terms, “features,” “guide,” “manual,” “datasheet,” etc. to see more detailed info.
+- Search by feature or source name.
+When using Google, use the name (product name) and search terms like “reviews, compare, matrix” etc. You can also use the company name with the terms, “features,” “guide,” “manual,” “datasheet,” etc. to see more detailed info.
 Don’t just look on the website.
 A Google search will check their forums, support, install, etc. sections.

-- Go to their “live chat” and ask specific “pre-sales” questions.
+- Hit their live chat.
+Go to their “live chat” and ask specific “pre-sales” questions.

 - Call the companies–last (as mentioned previously).
 Start with sales.
 Next call support, etc. Tell them “I am an intern working on a project for an industry consultant who recommends products.” (if this applies)

-- Call their resellers and ask for the same information.
+- Ask their resellers.
+Call their resellers and ask for the same information.
 Use a similar dialogue.

 PHASE 4 – Formatting the competitive matrix